kubestellar/kubestellar/docs/content/Getting-Started/user-quickstart-kind.md

     === "Goals"
         This guide will show how to:

-        1. quickly deploy the <span class="Space-Bd-BT">KUBESTELLAR</span> Core component on a Kind cluster using helm (ks-core),
+        1. quickly deploy the KubeStellar Core component on a Kind cluster using helm (ks-core),
-        2. install the <span class="Space-Bd-BT">KUBESTELLAR</span> user commands and kubectl plugins on your computer with brew,
+        2. install the KubeStellar user commands and kubectl plugins on your computer with brew,
-        3. retrieve the <span class="Space-Bd-BT">KUBESTELLAR</span> Core component kubeconfig,
+        3. retrieve the KubeStellar Core component kubeconfig,
-        4. install the <span class="Space-Bd-BT">KUBESTELLAR</span> Syncer component on two edge Kind clusters (ks-edge-cluster1 and ks-edge-cluster2),
+        4. install the KubeStellar Syncer component on two edge Kind clusters (ks-edge-cluster1 and ks-edge-cluster2),
-        5. deploy an example kubernetes workload to both edge Kind clusters from <span class="Space-Bd-BT">KUBESTELLAR</span> Core (ks-core),
+        5. deploy an example kubernetes workload to both edge Kind clusters from KubeStellar Core (ks-core),
         6. view the example kubernetes workload running on two edge Kind clusters (ks-edge-cluster1 and ks-edge-cluster2)
-        7. view the status of your deployment across both edge Kind clusters from <span class="Space-Bd-BT">KUBESTELLAR</span> Core (ks-core)
+        7. view the status of your deployment across both edge Kind clusters from KubeStellar Core (ks-core)

         **important:** For this quickstart you will need to know how to use kubernetes' kubeconfig *context* to access multiple clusters.
 You can learn more about kubeconfig context [here](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/)